alexjiang903/OrgChart/Brainstorm.md

 Less # of managers --> higher up person is in tree

 Manager = 0 --> person is at the top (CEO, CTO, etc.)
+Manager > 0 --> person must not be a root, has to report to at least one other person